theuhmmm/laws/An Act to Defeat the Onceler.md

 **SEC 4.
 ENFORCEMENT**

-&nbsp;&nbsp;&nbsp; This Act shall be enforced by all Courts and other Judicial Bodies of the State of Firestone.
+This Act shall be enforced by all Courts and other Judicial Bodies of the State of Firestone.

 <br/>